Scheme Interpreter

 • If the number of argument values does not match with the number of formal parameters, raise a SchemeError.

-• Create a new Frame instance, the parent of which is self.
+• Create a new Frame instance that is the child of this frame (called self).

 • Return the new frame.